-In 1985, after 7 years working for some of the largest and best agencies in the country like FCB/Chicago and DDB/NY, Follis began a freelance collaboration that started his entrepreneurial career.
-With fellow admen Jon Bond and Richard Kirshenbaum, Follis helped win a half-dozen new accounts for the agency start-up and also helped create a dozen attention-getting ads for a young, unknown shoe designer named Kenneth Cole.
-That landmark campaign helped establish Kenneth Cole as a famous brand and helped propel Follis's entrepreneurial career.
+In 1985, after 7 years working for some of the biggest and best agencies in the country like FCB/Chicago and DDB/NY, Follis began a freelance collaboration that started his entrepreneurial career.
+With fellow admen Jon Bond and Richard Kirshenbaum, Follis helped win a half-dozen accounts for his young freelancing partners.
+A year later Kirshenbaum & Bond splashed onto the scene as the hot, new Mad Ave agency eventually becoming a 450 million dollar agency.

 Follis & Verdi: Hot New Agency on Mad Ave.

-To assist with the growing workload freelance creative man Sal DeVito was brought in.
-16-months later DeVito was added as partner and Follis & Verdi became Follis DeVito Verdi.
-In '93 the young agency reached a peak when it was acknowledged by The NY ADDY Awards as the second most awarded agency in New York, just fours years after its founding.
-Additionally, agency co-founder and creative director, John Follis, was acknowledged as "One of "New York's 12 Best" by The New York Ad Club.
+To assist with the growing client roster and workload, freelance creative Sal DeVito was brought in and, after a 16-month trial, was hired and made a partner.
+In 1993 the growing agency reached another peak when The NY ADDY Awards acknowledged Follis/DeVito/Verdi as the second most awarded agency in New York, just four years after its founding.
+That same year, John was named one of New York's "12 Best" by The New York Ad Club.

-With the new millennium came another new business model, Follis Marketing Therapy which addressed the growing needs of a 100 billion dollar market: entrepreneurial businesses.
+With the new millennium came another evolved business model, Follis Marketing Therapy which addressed the growing needs of a 100 billion dollar market: entrepreneurial businesses.
 In the process the Follis brand was expanded to a worldwide market.

-Follis and his team continue helping clients around the country in all media.
-The Marketing Show is now syndicated on iTunes with top marketing thought leaders from around the world.
-And, Marketing Therapy continues to serve business owners across the US.
-In 2012, Follis Inc was acknowledged by the U.S. Commerce Association with an award recognizing it as a business that "has achieved exceptional success" and "enhanced the image of small business through service to their customers."
+Follis and his team continued helping clients around the country in all media.
+"The Marketing Show", with interviews with top marketing thought leaders from around the world, got syndicated on iTunes.
+And, Marketing Therapy continued serving business owners across the US.
+In 2012, Follis Inc was acknowledged by the U.S. Commerce Association with an award recognizing it as a business that "has achieved exceptional success and enhanced the image of small business through service to their customers."